ntrifiletti/barracuda-waas-v4-postman/README.md

 3. Click Import as Copy (Recommended) to create the Collection.
 4. Postman | Navigate to the Top-level of the Collection Overview tabs and [change your Authorization type](https://learning.postman.com/docs/sending-requests/authorization/specifying-authorization-details) and [variables](https://learning.postman.com/docs/sending-requests/variables/) to match your Waas API environment.
 5. Postman | Click Send to initiate API calls.
 6. Postman |Verify the Response Body and Status Codes for succesful transactions.

+## Useful Tips
+The authorization and variables will need to be configured specific to your Postman environments!
+Please restart your Postman client if Authorization token does not allow you access.